ndrewh/instancer/README.md

 # instancer

-Instancer that relies on source-IP based routing
+Instancer that relies on source-IP based routing for isolation.

+- All instances run a SHARED (privileged) docker container -- we use nested `nsjail`s for instances.
+- Requires `--net=host`.
+Maps ports 9000 (instancer) and 7000-7100 (instances) by default.
+- Instances are quickly cleaned up when clients disconenct from the instancer.

 ## How to setup